-

 UNSW is one of Australia’s and the world’s most recognized research and teaching universities.
 With more than 900 undergrad and grad programs, and students from over 120 different countries, you will have the opportunity to study at a prestigious international institution in a world-class location.
 For more information on all that UNSW has to offer, please click here.

-Multiple study options are available under UNSW3+ to accommodate diverse student needs.
+Multiple study options are available at UNSW to accommodate diverse student needs.
 Explore the available pathways below:

 Term 1 (February – May)